Energy Advisors

 Loans and Grants

 Center for Energy and Environment (CEE), the program manager for Electrify Everything Minnesota, works with Minnesota Housing, local governments, and Minneapolis neighborhood associations to provide flexible loans for home improvement and energy efficiency projects.
+Program details, eligibility, terms, and conditions depend on the loan program.
 Learn more about the available loans or contact a loan officer for more details.

-Several local governments offer additional incentives and programs for residents.
-The State of Minnesota and federal government also offer rebates for electrification and weatherization projects.
+The State of Minnesota and the federal government offer rebates for electrification and weatherization projects.

 Save Energy Minnesota combines state and federal rebate programs to support energy-efficient home improvements.
 It will offer several rebate options to help make clean energy upgrades more affordable for communities and residents across Minnesota.
 Electrification, weatherization, and electrical panel upgrades may be eligible.
 Eligibility will be based on the applicant's total household income.
 Find details and check for updates on the Minnesota Department of Commerce website.